Meet Marie Copeland

-How do residential mortgages changes to conventional financing you?
-How will the private mortgage lenders come in to fill the void in the market place?
+How do conventional residential mortgages changes of January 1, 2018 affect you?
+How the private mortgage lenders will come in to fill the void in the market place?

 On October 17th 2017, Office of the Superintendent of Financial Institutions (OSFI) published its final version of B20, called Residential Mortgage Underwriting Practices and Procedures.
 This guideline, which comes into effect on January 1, 2018, applies to all federally regulated financial institutions (FRFI).
 This changes how mortgage applications are assessed, how property appraisals are managed, how much money the lenders will lend for various property types and quality in different real estate markets and quality of applicant covenant (income and credit).